-The diagnosis is typically made between the ages of 15 and 25 years of age, with no gender predilection 5.
-There is a familial component and incidence also varies with geographical location.
+The diagnosis is typically made between the ages of 15 and 25 years with no gender predilection 5.
+There is a familial component and incidence varies geographically.

 Crohn disease remains idiopathic, although infective agents have been gaining in popularity as a possible cause, including the measles virus and atypical mycobacterium.
 As there are definite genetic factors at play, multiple factors are likely to contribute 1.
-Incidence is higher in people with first degree relative having IBD and it reaches up to 10%, also there has been shown 30-50% chance of developing disease in mono- or heterozygous twins.
+Incidence is higher in people with first degree relatives having IBD, reaching up to 10%.
+Also, there has been shown 30-50% chance of developing the disease in mono- or heterozygous twins.

 Extraintestinal manifestations include 3,15-17: